Marcin Gaworski of CEO and Partner at 180heartbeats + JUNG v MATT tells us about how they create brand excitement.

 How the coronavirus pandemic affects your business, and how are you coping?

 Marcin Gaworski: 180 is rising to the challenges of the very real crisis we are facing.
 Due to the pandemic, some processes accelerated.
-Agencies working close relationship with the client are lucky.
+Agencies working in a close relationship with the client are lucky.
 Social isolation requires the marketer’s close collaboration with the agency, be it via Zoom when the agency is not waiting for a brief to come in but takes the initiative and lays out ideas ready to implement.
-It is for the reason that the Coronavirus era is often described as something called VUCA (volatility, uncertainty, complexity and ambiguity) VUCA is a term coined in the U.S. Army in 1987 to describe wartime reality.
+It is for this reason that the Coronavirus era is often described as something called VUCA (volatility, uncertainty, complexity, and ambiguity) VUCA is a term coined in the U.S. Army in 1987 to describe wartime reality.
 Even though soldiers have their tasks and tactical objectives set, they cannot predict what is about to happen – their position, therefore, becomes highly unstable.
 In other words, we are those soldiers in their trenches ready to react to anything thrown at us, a situation quite uncomfortable if you consider the state of mind you have to sustain to be able to cope with the uncertainty of it.

 The global pandemic of COVID-19 has only intensified the feeling of uncertainty in people.
 Can the consequences of growing uncertainty be predicted at all?
 They can’t, unfortunately, as the situation is unprecedented and human nature unpredictable.
 The only thing that is getting more and more increasingly apparent to us is that the pandemic won’t be over anytime soon.
-Even the biggest enthusiasts of optimistic scenarios need to think again as it seems that the ‘new normal’ is here to stay in one way or another and no one can possibly predict what economic, political and social consequences it will entail.
+Even the biggest enthusiasts of optimistic scenarios need to think again as it seems that the ‘new normal’ is here to stay in one way or another and no one can possibly predict what economic, political, and social consequences it will entail.
 Therefore, we had to adapt, regenerate and evolve to meet the new normal.

 The pandemic reality does not make marketing agencies’ work easy.
 The fact is, fostering a company culture and sense of belonging with a team pre-pandemic was much simpler.
 We have developed it for years based on our DNA.
 Creating brand excitement and making consumers’ hearts beat faster, of course, with brands who want to make a change is recorded in it.
 The same as diversity.
 We have always been a culturally diverse team.
 The agency has always been a place for free and not just work-related talks.
-Each of us has our favourite rituals, places and working styles.
+Each of us has our favorite rituals, places, and working styles.
 Many things like birthday celebrations, cooking breakfasts, common brain trains, celebrating birthdays and many other occasions we did together.
 Also, the animals are with us for years.
 Social gatherings, like many others across the world, were an easy way to create a moment in the day for team members to come together and connect socially.

 We do our best to make sure that, in the current situation, nobody feels disconnected from it and has no difficulty in recreating these spontaneous relationships.